 Pattie Wagner, E-RYT 200 and YACEP®, took yoga when she was four years old with her flower child mom.
 Yoga found her again when she had her second son and needed a release from a demanding career in a foreign city.
-Over 14 years, she has practiced a broad variety of yoga styles including Power, Bikram, Hatha, Ashtanga, Restorative, Iyengar and "crappy work yoga" and infused them all into her teaching style (minus the crappy parts, of course).
-She is E-RYT 200 and Reiki Level II certified and hopes to complete her RYT 500 in the near future.
+Over 16 years, she has practiced a broad variety of yoga styles including Power, Bikram, Hatha, Ashtanga, Restorative, Yin, Iyengar and "crappy work yoga" and infused them all into her teaching style (minus the crappy parts, of course).
+She is E-RYT 200, Thai Massage Yoga and Reiki Level II certified and is the process of completing her RYT 500.

 - My teaching style is: Very hands on, fun, upbeat and spiritual.
 I love assisting my students, so be prepared for adjustments, neck rubs and guidance.

 - My favorite yoga pose is: Padahastasana!
 I love the release that Gorilla pose provides.
 It’s a simple forward fold that is accessible to all levels of yogis.
 It also calms the mind, helps with digestion and improves circulation in your hands and wrists.
 It’s great for people who work on computers all day long.

 - Yoga has helped me overcome: Wow, so much.
 I began practicing when my 2nd son was born to help with post-partum depression.
 From there, I fell in love!
 Anything is possible on a yoga mat.